What is the highest-paying symbol in Dragon Link?

 | $0.01 (penny) | ~$1.00–$2.00 | ~$1.00–$2.00 | Longest session, smallest wins |

-Read the Dragon Link bet size guide for a full breakdown of how to calibrate denomination to your bankroll and session goals.
+Read the Dragon Link bet size guide for a full breakdown of how to calibrate your wager to your bankroll and session goals.

-Jackpot symbols: Mini, Minor, Major, and Grand explained
+Progressive Prize Tiers: Mini, Minor, Major, and Grand Explained

-Dragon Link's jackpot symbols are a separate system entirely from the standard paytable.
+The progressive prize symbols are a separate system entirely from the standard paytable.
 They are awarded during the Hold & Spin feature, not through base-game payline combinations.
-Each jackpot symbol is a special fireball variant displaying the jackpot label instead of a coin credit value.
+Each prize symbol is a special fireball variant displaying the tier label instead of a coin credit value.

 |---|---|---|